 In order to express $\HH^{alg}(X)$ in more explicit terms we introduce the standard filtration by dimension of supports

-where $F_i\HH^{alg}(X)$ is the part of the algebraic homology which is supported in codimension $i$ in $X$.
-The $d$-th graded piece of this filtration is given by the product of all local algebraic homologies over all the points of codimension $d$ in $X$ (see proposition \ref{p4})
+where $F_i\HH^{alg}(X)$ is the part of the algebraic homology which is supported in dimension $i$ in $X$ (see definition \ref{d5}).
+The $d$-th graded piece of this filtration is given by the product of all local algebraic homologies over all the points of dimension $d$ in $X$ (see Proposition \ref{p4})

-When $X$ is furthermore smooth over $k$, purity implies that each graded piece $Gr_d\HH^{alg}(X)$ is in fact $(n-d)$-connective (see corollary \ref{cp5}).
-In another word, the filtered object $F_{*}\HH^{alg}(X)$ is $0$-connective with respect to Beilinson's t-structure on filtered objects.
-As being connective, we get a canonical projection of filtered objects
+When $X$ is furthermore smooth over $k$, purity implies that each graded piece $Gr_d\HH^{alg}(X)$ is in fact $(Dim X-d)$-connective (see Corollary \ref{cp5}).
+In other words, the filtered object $F_{*}\HH^{alg}(X)$ is $0$-connective with respect to Beilinson's t-structure on filtered objects.
+Being connective, we get a canonical projection of filtered objects

 where $H^0_B$ refers to the $0$-th cohomology object for the Beilinson t-structure.
 The object $H^0_B(F_{*}\HH^{alg}(X))$ is a genuine complex made of commutative pro-algebraic groups, and as such can be compared to Grothendieck's original construction $J_*(X)$.
-In the complex $J_*(X)$, the degree $d$ part is the product of local generalized jacobian $J_x(X)$ over all points $x$ of codimension $d$ in $X$ which are defined to pro-represent local cohomology in degree $d$ (see definition \ref{d6}).
+In the complex $J_*(X)$, the degree $d$ part is the product of local generalized jacobian $J_x(X)$ over all points $x$ of codimension $d$ in $X$ which are defined to pro-represent local cohomology in degree $d$ (see Definition \ref{d6}).

-Our main comparison result is the following theorem.
+Our main comparison result is the following theorem (see Corollary \ref{c2}).